fenggwsx/SlashChat/README.md

 - `/join <room>` / `/leave` – Enter or exit a chat room; joining loads recent history.
 - `/upload <path>` – Share a file.
 The client sends the SHA-256 first for instant reuse; otherwise the file is encoded and uploaded.
 - `/download <message_id>` – Download a file that was posted in chat; files save to the current working directory.
+- `/pipe` – Switch to the transport inspector; view raw JSON frames and use built-in commands to clear the feed.
 - `/chat` / `/help` / `/quit` – Switch view, show built-in help, or exit the program.
 - Typing text while connected and in insert mode sends a room message.
+- Command input supports tab completion for the longest common prefix of matching commands.
+When trying to chat from outside the `/chat` view, the client will automatically switch back after sending (excluding `/pipe`).
+- Status messages under the input box distinguish regular updates from errors using ANSI colors.

 Message history shows timestamps, senders, and message IDs (useful for `/download`).
 File entries display the original filename alongside the SHA-derived storage key.